moknoll/Inception/README.md

 Volumes are Docker managed  and Protable, while bind mounts directly map host paths and are mainly used for development.

 **Inception Case**
-In the Incception Project, Docker Volumes are used to persist MariaDB and Worpress data across container restarts, <br>
-while bind mounts are used for configuration files like Nginx configs to allow easy modification without rebuilfing images.
-Persistent Data (DB, Wordpress files) -> Docker Volumes Configuration Files -> bind Mounts.
+In this project, Docker volumes are used to persist data on the host machine under /home/<login>/data.
+MariaDB stores its database files in /home/<login>/data/mariadb and WordPress stores its website files in /home/<login>/data/wordpress.
+This ensures that all important data remains intact even if containers are removed or rebuilt, and meets the evaluation requirement for host-accessible persistent storage.

 ## Instrucuction
 1.  **Prerequisites**: You need to have Docker and Docker Compose installed on your machine.